larajax/docs/index.md

 To learn more about how to define a component, visit the [components article](./guide/defining-components.md).

-## Markup Tools Included
+## What About Calling The APIs?

-Larajax also ships with a powerful client-side framework, that let's you call your AJAX handlers directly in HTML, without writing much JavaScript at all.
+Larajax also ships with a powerful client-side framework, that let's you call your AJAX handlers directly in HTML, or called from your JavaScript using the same pattern.

+### Markup Tools

 This submits the AJAX call to **the current URL** with the handler method inside the `X-AJAX-HANDLER` request header.